Donald Trump’s civil fraud trial in New York heads to closing arguments after bomb threat

-NEW YORK (AP) — Donald Trump ’s New York civil fraud trial is back in session Thursday for closing arguments after authorities responded to a bomb threat at the home of the judge who moved this week to prevent the former president from delivering his own closing statements.
+NEW YORK (AP) — Donald Trump ’s New York civil fraud trial is back in session Thursday for closing arguments hours after authorities responded to a bomb threat at the home of the judge.

-Authorities responded to the threat at Judge Arthur Engoron’s home on Long Island, a court official said.
-The proceedings are not expected to be delayed as a result.
+The early morning police response to the Long Island home of Judge Arthur Engoron didn’t delay the trial.

+Trump arrived on time, declaring anew that it all was a “witch hunt,” and “election interference at the highest level.”

-Trump, the leading contender for the Republican presidential nomination, has repeatedly disparaged the judge in the case, accusing him in a social media post Wednesday night of working closely with the New York Attorney General “to screw me.”
+The leading contender for the Republican presidential nomination, Trump has repeatedly disparaged the judge in the case, accusing him in a social media post Wednesday night of working closely with the New York Attorney General “to screw me.”

 At 5:30 a.m. on Thursday, hours before the trial’s final day was set to begin, Nassau County police said they responded to a “swatting incident” at Engoron’s Great Neck home.
 Nothing amiss was found at the location, officials said.